 The RA is set up by CHT.
 If subscribers or relying parties suffer damages due to the RA intentional or unintentional failure to follow this CPS, related laws and regulations or the provisions of contracts signed between the RA and subscribers/relying parties when processing subscriber certificates registrations, CHT shall be held liable.
 Compensation limits for the RA are detailed in Section 9.9.1.
 If the RA and subscribers or relying parties have a contract determing the usage of certificates and transaction compensation amounts, then the contract takes precedence.
 Compensation claims by subscribers shall be made in accordance with related provisions in the contract set down with the RA.
 Compensation claims by relying parties shall be made in accordance with relevant laws and regulations.

 9.10.
 Term and Termination

 9.10.1.
 Term

-This CPS and any amendments are effective when approved by the Electronic Signatures Act competent authority and published to the HiPKI EV TLS CA website and repository.
-This CPS remains effective until replaced with a newer version.
+This CPS is effective when approved by the Electronic Signatures Act competent authority and published to HiPKI EV TLS CA's repository.

 9.10.2.
 Termination